-V. Student Planners

-Students in grades 3-12 are given Student Planners in which to record daily homework assignments.
+- A. Student Planners - Students in grades 3-12 are given Student Planners in which to record daily homework assignments.
 Teachers will use the sheets to communicate with parents when necessary.
 Parents should check the sheets each evening in order to be aware of the expected homework, to see any messages from the teacher, and should sign the sheet signifying that they have seen the assignments and/or messages.
-Parents can also use the sheet to communicate messages to the teacher.

-VI.
-Rockin' Raiders (PK-6)

-Rockin' Raiders is a PK-6 gathering that is held on the last Friday of the month in the Auditorium beginning at 9:00a.m.
-It is designed to promote self-esteem, creative expression, and a positive sense of community among primary school students.
-Families and friends are always welcome and encouraged to attend.
+Parents can also use the sheet to communicate messages to the teacher. - B. Rockin' Raiders grades PK 6 - Rockin' Raiders is a gathering for grades PK 6 that is held on the last Friday of the month in the Auditorium beginning at 9:00 AM. - It is designed to promote self-esteem, creative expression, and a positive sense of community among primary school students. - Families and friends are always welcome and encouraged to attend. - C. Soaring Eagles Program grades PK 6